 The Outback has two easy to use 5-point harnesses with a nesting buckle that is somewhat convoluted.
 The crotch strap is adjustable, and shoulder straps have infinite positions for a superior fit for all sizes.

 The seats tilt somewhat back and sit low inside the pod.
 The back and bottoms are lightly padded with space for legs in front.
 Legroom is limited, and the seats don't recline which prevents the creation of a genuinely comfortable napping area, though we imagine little ones will still fall asleep.

 Car Seat Compatibility

 The Hamax is not compatible with any infant car seat.
 Children need to be at least six months to ride in the Outback (according to the user manual), but we recommend little ones be 12-18 months and that you discuss your adventure plans with a pediatrician.

 Ease of Setup

 The Outback setup took 14:45 minutes from start to finish, taking longer than all of the competition but one.
 You'll need a screwdriver to complete the assembly, and the user manual can be confusing.
 The instructions are in a different location than the pictures, and they seem to depart from how one would logically assemble it.

-The Hamax is easy to push and turn earning an impressive 9 of 10 in our tests for maneuverability.
+The Hamax is easy to push and turn in our tests for maneuverability.
 This performance is somewhat of a surprise as its larger size indicates it could have trouble in small spaces.

 The Outback swivel strolling wheel works well on flat surfaces and allows it to make tight turns in smaller spaces.